-Gives free impartial information, advice and guidance about services for children, young people and families. email fis@islington.gov.uk Website: www.islington.gov.uk/fis
+Gives free impartial information, advice and guidance about services for children, young people and families.

+Website: www.islington.gov.uk/fis

 The Parent Carer Support Service, based at Centre 404 - 020 7607 8762 is based at Family Action, Northern Health Centre, 580 Holloway Rd, Islington, London N7 6LB: SENDIAS Offers a range of services to assist the parents/carers of children with SEND.
 These include: